 Analog - marriage in the same caste and pratilog marriage but low & high caste Analog – home of any & pratilog – hyper gamy.

 Definition of Caste System

-The development of 4 castes took place from is Varnas Varna was not strictly based on birth & one could change his Varna.
+The development of 4 castes in India took place from the Varnas.
+Varna was not strictly based on birth & one could change his Varna.
 It was based on "Karma theory" Parashurama became kshatriya by karma from a Brahmin Vishwamitra was a Kshatriya & became Brahmin.
 This is not allowed in caste system.

 According to Herbert Kisley – "Class is a collection of families or group of families bearing a common name which usually denotes or is associated with specific occupation, claiming descent from a mythical ancestor, human or divine, professing to follow the same heredity callings & regarded by those who are competent to give an opinion as forming a single homogenous communities."

 According to Charles Coole – "When a class is somewhat strictly hereditary, we may call it a caste."